Chopped Brisket Recipe

 Recipe Variations

-- Less Spicy – Feel free to omit the cayenne pepper from the dry rub blend.
+- Less spicy – Feel free to omit the cayenne pepper from the dry rub blend.

-- BBQ Sauce – Really, you can use whatever sauce you like!
+- BBQ sauce – Really, you can use whatever sauce you like!
 This recipe works just as well with smoky mesquite, sticky-sweet, hickory bourbon, or other barbecue sauce you prefer.

 Serving Suggestions

-Or, use the beef on top of salads, nachos, or even add it to your favorite soups!
+- Use the beef on top of salads, nachos, or even add it to your favorite soups!

 Frequently Asked Questions